 In 2020, Level 4 (Transformation) and 4+ (Transition) have been added to the Airport Carbon Accreditation programme to align it with the objectives of the Paris Agreement to limit the increase of global average temperature to 2°C above pre-industrial levels and aim to not exceed 1.5°C. Levels 4 and 4+ have been introduced as an interim step towards the long-term goal of supporting airports in achieving net zero carbon emissions.
 Level 4 and 4+ will therefore encourage airports to reduce their emissions in line with the latest scientific and political developments and meet growing public and stakeholder expectations.

-To apply for certification at one of the 4 levels of the programme, airports must have their carbon footprints independently verified in accordance with ISO14064 (Greenhouse Gas Accounting).
+To apply for certification at one of the 6 levels of the programme, airports must have their carbon footprints independently verified in accordance with ISO14064 (Greenhouse Gas Accounting) by one of the verifiers approved by the programme administrator (view the full list here).
 Evidence of this must be provided to the administrator together with all claims regarding carbon management processes which must also be independently verified.

 Once all documentation supplied by the airport is in order, the programme administrator issues an accreditation confirmation.
 The airport’s achievement can then benefit from the recognition through actions undertaken by its respective ACI Region, taking the form of an official certificate and a range of external communications.

 Here’s how the process works: